 Rachael Champion (b.
-1982, New York, USA) graduated with a Postgraduate Diploma in Fine Art from the Royal Academy Schools in 2010.
+1982, Long Island, New York, USA) graduated with a Postgraduate Diploma in Fine Art from the Royal Academy Schools in 2010.
 Champion lives and works in London.

 Contrasting industrial materials with ecological matter (such as plants, grasses and algae), Champion explores our interrelated expectations of the two.
-Carefully orchestrated arrangements of both synthetic and organic objects create environments that resonate a sense of imminent 'otherness'.
-It is in this way Champion speaks of future bi-products formed from a merging of the artificial and biological.
-The products generated from this homogenising of material (artificial light, constructed 'natural' space (allotments, quarry lakes, urban parks), genetically modified and grown materials), see ecological matter absorbed into an indeterminate, dystopian system.
+Carefully orchestrated arrangements of both synthetic and organic materials create environments that resonate a sense of imminent 'otherness'.
+Champion speaks of future bi-products formed from a merging of the artificial and biological.
+The artworks generated from this homogenising of material see ecological matter absorbed into an indeterminate, dystopian system.

 Champion is drawn to materials commonly found on major construction sites and development projects.
 These industrial products (often hidden in the landscape or considered objects to assimilate into natural environments) are deliberately focused on the basic but essential examples of plant life, and presented out of context so to juxtapose their alien sculptural qualities with an inherent functionality.
 The living matter sometimes included in the work (which often has to be maintained throughout the installation’s life) not only emphasises the temporal nature of these fabricated environments but also encourages the spontaneous evolution of the piece.